 Epstein pearls are small, harmless cysts that form in a newborn’s mouth during the early weeks and months of development.
+They contain keratin and usually go away within a few weeks.

 The bumps contain keratin, a protein that occurs naturally in human skin, hair, and nails.